Scientist profiles M-R

 - M.Sc., 1994, pharmacology, University of Toronto, Canada

 - PhD, 1997, pharmacology, U of T, Canada

 - Associate scientist, Evaluative Clinical Sciences, Trauma, Emergency & Critical Care Research Program, Sunnybrook Research Institute

-- Assistant professor, department of pharmacology, University of Toronto
+- Assistant professor, department of pharmacology, U of T

-- Co-chair, Working Group in Economic Assessment (WGEA), National Cancer Institute of Canada
+- Co-chair, committee on economic analyses, National Cancer Institute of Canada (NCIC) Clinical Trials Group

 - Scientific steering committee member, Ontario HIV Treatment Network

 - Member, research ethics board, Sunnybrook Health Sciences Centre